GabrielBueno200/COVID-19-simulation/README.md

 The project does a simulation about the virus spread in different situations, WITH/WITHOUT the lockdown practice.

 # Execution
-That's not required any extra dependency, you just have to start the program via IDE or command line
+There aren't any extra dependency, you just have to start the program via IDE or command line

 # Initial screen